-Stratford School Sustainability Programme - Tree Planting with Children from Holy Trinity Primary Sc
+Stratford School Sustainability Programme - Tree Planting with Holy Trinity Primary School

 We are very pleased to have been joined by Holy Trinity Primary School for the start of the Stratford School Sustainability Programme at the Heart of England Forest.